-This is the odd one out in the Beermat series: a book on 'Intrapreneuring', being entrepreneurial within a corporate context.
+This is the odd one out in the Beermat series, about 'Intrapreneuring', being entrepreneurial within a corporate context.
 This goes in and out of fashion - it was 'in' in the early 2000s, thanks to the internet.
-As the decade advanced, it became less so, and when recession arrived, the corporate hatches got battened down.
+As the decade advanced, it became less so.
 Its time will come again and this book will have a lot to offer when it does.

 "Valuable reading for entrepreneur and corporate manager alike."

 "Clear-headed, practical, profound."
 Chris Nichols, Ashridge Business School

 "If you’re kicking your heels in a large organization, read this book and start stirring things up."
 Jason Porter, co-founder, Friends Reunited